Live the Life

 Live the Life is an album by American musician Michael W. Smith.
 One notable song on this album was "In My Arms Again," which Michael W. Smith wrote for the film Titanic.
 "Missing Person" also received airplay on Christian radio.

 There were 26 songs written and completed for the album, whose release date was pushed back twice as Smith wasn't fully satisfied with the track list.
 Along with the 12 songs which eventually made it on the album, the tracks "Greater Than We Understand" and "Evening Show" were released on the B-sides of the CD singles for "Live the Life" and "Love Me Good" respectively.
 The remaining 12 songs appeared in some form on Smith's 1999 album This Is Your Time.

-"Song for Rich" is an instrumental tribute to Rich Mullins who died in a car crash in September 19, 1997.
+"Song for Rich" is an instrumental tribute to Rich Mullins who died in a car crash on September 19, 1997.